 A. A program based on PAYS® has these essential elements:

-1. A tariffed charge assigned to a meter location, not to an individual customer;
+- A tariffed charge assigned to a location, not to an individual customer;

-D. PAYS® offers will not be forced to compete with other rebate options.
-Any utility offering rebates and implementing a program using the PAYS® system will offer the same rebates to all participants.
-Rebates available to all customers should be limited to the amount required to qualify a measure for the PAYS® tariff.
+- PAYS offers will not be forced to compete with other rebate options.
+Any utility offering rebates and implementing a program using the PAYS system will offer the same rebates to all participants.
+Utilities can reduce the costs for rebates if rebates available to all customers are limited to the amount required to qualify an upgrade for the PAYS tariff.